willianantunes/inertia-django-playground/README.md

 # Inertia Django Playground

 This project demonstrates how to effectively integrate Django, Vite, React, Whitenoise, and Inertia.js.
+It includes SSR also.
 It serves as a practical example for developers looking to build a full-stack application using these technologies.

 Key features and examples include: